Piracy in the Atlantic World: Pirate ships

-For all of the advantages of a small ship, there were drawbacks that could sway captains to look to larger vessels.
+For all of the advantages of a small ship, there were drawbacks that could lead captains to look to larger vessels.
 A sloop or a ship of similar size could not carry a large enough crew to take on bigger prizes by boarding and couldn't carry enough firepower to force submission or fight it out with larger foes; it was also limited in the amount of cargo it could carry.
-In terms of firepower, anything the size of a sloop would not carry more than fourteen guns, with the French sloop's carrying six guns or less.
+Anything the size of a sloop would not carry more than fourteen guns, with the French sloop's carrying six guns or less.
 Conversely, some of the largest pirate ships, like Bartholomew Roberts' flagship the Royal Fortune sported forty-two guns.

 Successful pirate crews would capture or buy a small ship to begin with and then "trade up" to larger ones.
 However, changing ships many times was not the norm, and most crews would stick with one or two ships.
 A pirate would make the switch from a small to a large vessel for the advantages a small ship could not provide or to replace a ship that was damaged or needed such extensive repairs that could not be done by the crew.
 When a ship was captured, it had to be converted into a vessel suitable for the pirates' needs.
 This meant knocking down cabin walls and lowering the forecastle to create a flush deck, allowing greater utilization of deck space in engagements and storage of armaments.
 Any unnecessary decorations or structures would be stripped off so that as many guns as possible would fit.
 What was left when they were finished was a sleek, armed-to-the-teeth ship focused on speed and efficiency.

 It was not easy for pirates to capture a "man-of-war" (see "ship of the line"), but they would sometimes come across large ships that could be easily converted for use such as slave ships—these were full rigged, three mast giants.
 A slave ship loaded with human cargo and a small crew was easy prey for pirates who wanted to take her or strip everything of value.
 An example of this is the pirate capture of the Princes Galley, a slaver heading to the Caribbean.
 The pirates pursued and caught the galley, firing their guns to slow and stop the slave ship; eventually they pulled up alongside and took the gold, gunpowder, weapons, and slaves and sailed off.